 If you wanna make sure people don’t photo boom your shoots you could do like this guy and bring a small stool.
 Love how Japanese photographers are always so prepared for these situations…

-If you couldn’t take a proper picture of the portable shrines, around lunch time they let them parked next to Sensoji temple so you can have a closer look.
+If you couldn’t take a proper picture of the portable shrines, around lunch time they let them parked next to Sensoji temple so you can have a closer look (normally next to the small garden or behind the temple).
 They got tiny mikoshis for children too.

 Another attraction of the Sanja Matsuri is to have the chance to see Yakuza members.
 I read in the past they were more likely to be seen but they had some incidents and authorities don’t allow them to show off, at least on the main area of the festival…